 Maptive’s heat map software allows you to organize any location-based numerical data you have in your arsenal into an easy-to-interpret picture.
 You can select the data you wish to see on your map, as well as how much of the corresponding data you want to include in your visualization.

 We know — your brain is ticking at double speed like an over-zealous metronome.
-Imagine using this tool to track sales in a particular area?
+Imagine using our Google heat map tool to track sales in a particular area?
 No more laborious calculations, endless post-it notes or wading through rows and rows of numbers for insight.

 4. Customize your location heat map

 Yes, this is indeed the time when you get to show off your design talents.
 (Side note: don’t be afraid to be experimental.
 It’s almost impossible to make a Maptive location heat map look bad.)
 You can adjust almost every visual component of your Google heat map — radius, opacity, intensity threshold and gradient colours on display.
 Whether you want extreme details or the simple clarity of just one color, the look of your map is entirely up to you.

 5. Plot Google heat map online

 Because our location heat map software is cloud-based, you do not have to worry about storing (or losing) huge swathes of data.
 You will have access to your heat maps from any device, meaning you can take your maps with you as you move about, embed them onto your site, and give your whole team access to them no matter where they are based.
 Our professional looking maps will bolster any presentation you have to give and impress new clients and shareholders alike.